Contact Tracing COVID-19

 What should I do after my self-quarantine?

 - If you do get COVID-19 symptoms during your self-quarantine, isolate yourself and get tested immediately.
-Isolation ends when:
+Isolation ends: